 9th May – 11th May 2019: Great Escape Music Festival

 30 venues, 300+ new artists... the Great Escape Music festival is the chance to catch up-and-coming bands in intimate venues.
 If you buy a festival wristband in advance, you can simply turn up at each venue and enjoy the music.

 Kemp Town Carnival is back!
-One of Brighton’s largest community street festivals will entertain you with live music and performances in the streets of this arty area.
+After a break in 2017 and 2018, one of Brighton’s largest community street festivals will entertain you with live music and performances in the streets of this arty area.

 9th June 2019: Brighton naked bike ride